dlang-community/d2sqlite3/README.md

 2. `Database` has facility functions create new functions, aggregates or collations.

-3. `Query` is a wrapper around prepared statements and their results, with functionality
+3. `Query` is a wrapper around prepared statements and their results, with functionality to bind parameters, iterate on result rows with an InputRange interface and convert column value to a D type.
-to:
-    - bind parameters: `params.bind`
-    - iterate on result rows with an InputRange interface: `rows`
-    - convert column to D type: `get`

 ### Synopsis
 ```d